"I don’t think there’s one perfect game in me, and that everything I do is striving to create it"

 On March 7th 2012, Peter announced via his twitter the news he will leave Microsoft and Lionhead to found a new company called 22 Cans, after finishing Fable: The Journey.

 Peter is known for being one of the most interesting people in the industry one can listen to.
 He has the ability to keep a crowd entertained for as long as it takes for him to prove a point.
-He is really burning for what he is currently working on and he loves to share his ideas and concepts with the fans and the press.
+He loves to share his ideas and concepts with the fans and the press.
 He is a very relaxed person in public situations and he will never suppress his eager interest to innovate when talking about his work.
-Peter is arguably one of the most experienced game designers out there by now and he will no doubt go down in history as a great thinker and designer alike.
+Peter is arguably one of the most experienced game designers out there by now.

 Concerning his private life little is known to the public unless you start to dig into old articles dating back 10 or so years where you could read that he lives in a big mansion (only minutes away from the offices).

 He is not a morning person and he likes to come in later in the day, often driving something like a Nissan Skyline GT or something more in style with a Jaguar.
-Like many other rich, successful geniuses in the gaming industry he likes fast, expensive cars.
+He likes fast, expensive cars.
 Peter has also always been a big party dude according to his co-workers at Lionhead.

 In this age of Internet Peter has finally gotten himself a Twitter account.
 Peter Molyneux personal twitter can be found at http://twitter.com/pmolyneux.
 He will talk about work related stuff as well as asking user questions for upcoming projects.